Mattia-Ingrassia/SimilarityBasedRandomForestClassifier/data/seismic_bumps/README.md

 ## Dataset Details

 - **Has missing values?**: no
 - **Number of Instances**: 2584 instances
 - **Number of Features**: 18
 - **Class Distribution**:
   - 0 = 2414 instances
   - 1 = 170 instances

 ---

 ## File Structure

 - `seismic_bumps.csv`: Main dataset file.
 - `README.md`: Documentation file (this file).
 - `configuration.json`: Configuration file containing the instructions for DatasetPreprocessor.
+- `results_images/`: A folder containing the charts of the metrics analyzed.
+- `results_metrics.json`: The json file containing the results of the models for this dataset.

 ---